esnightingale/covid_deaths_spatial/README.md

-# Reconstructing the symptomatic-case epidemic from COVID-19-related deaths in England
+# Estimating the local burden of disease during the first wave of the COVID-19 epidemic in England, using different data sources from changing surveillance practices

-This repository contains the code used to produce estimated trajectories of detectable, symptomatic cases of COVID-19 during the first epidemic wave in England, based on reported COVID-19-related deaths per week and per lower tier local authority (LTLA).
+This repository contains the code used to predict the potential trajectories of symptomatic cases and total infections for COVID-19 during the first epidemic wave in England, based on reported COVID-19-related deaths per week and per lower tier local authority (LTLA).
 This is acheived by estimating a confirmed-case-fatality ratio according to cases detected under the expanded pillar 1 + pillar 2 testing system in place from 18th May 2020, and applying this to rescale smoothed trajectories of deaths from January to June, accounting for case-fatality risk factors of the local population.
+Data from serological surveys are then used to infer the total number of infections represented by these cases.

 The full analysis pipeline can be run with *main/run_all.R* and consists of the following steps: